- 1 How to Hide Browser History?

 Since the Anti-privacy bill has become a law therefore the urgency of privacy protection is a necessity of time.
 The subscription of VPN services has spiked and is an immediate solution to hide browsing history and overall digital privacy on the web.
-You must always use HTTPs extension to force websites to provide SSL version of their websites.

-Through the detailed study, we have extracted various working ways to hide browsing history from ISP and to restrict them from keeping logs or selling browser history to other third parties.
+Through the detailed study: we have extracted various working ways to hide browsing history from ISP and to restrict them from keeping logs or selling browser history to other third parties.
 However, we find the best VPN as the most appropriate solution.
 In this regard, ExpressVPN & NordVPN have shown great performance.

 bluehost® helps big brands scale WordPress.